banderson/generator-flux-react/README.md

 ### Running the scaffolded project

-Once your project is generated, you can build and open the built application by running:
+The generated project includes a live-reloading static server on port `8080` (you can change the port in the `gulpfile.js` config), which will build, launch, and rebuild the app whenever you change application code.
+To start the server, run:

 ```bash
 $ npm start
 ```

-That will launch the app and rebuild whenever you change application code.
-If you prefer to just build without the `watch` functionality, run:
+If you prefer to just build without the live reload and build-on-each-change watcher, run:

 ```bash
 $ npm run build